“Utterly startling … adrenaline fueled. 4.5 stars.”

 Collaborating with a wide range of artists has been at the forefront of Nexas’ endeavours.
 The quartet has performed with some of Australia’s finest musicians including Peter Coleman-Wright (opera singer), Piers Lane (pianist), Gerard Willems AM (pianist), Frank Celata (SSO clarinettist), Daniel Rojas (pianist), Stephen Cuttriss (bandoneon), Emily Granger (harp) Nicky Crayson (jazz vocalist) and David Theak (jazz saxophonist and bandleader).

-Past performances have included the Australian Festival of Chamber Music in Townsville, Adelaide Cabaret Festival, Melbourne Recital Centre, Sydney Opera House, City Recital Hall (Sydney) and at World Saxophone Congresses (Scotland, France and Croatia).
+2021 Performances have included performing Elena Kats-Chernin’s concerto ‘Five Chapters’ with the Willoughby Symphony Orchestra, Melbourne Recital Centre, Orange Chamber Music Festival, Blackheath Chamber Music Festival, Sydney and regional performances for Musica Viva, Live at the Great (with harpist Emily Granger) as well as performances for Melbourne Digital Concert Hall.
+Past performances have included the Australian Festival of Chamber Music in Townsville, Adelaide Cabaret Festival, Sydney Opera House, City Recital Hall (Sydney) and at World Saxophone Congresses (Scotland, France and Croatia).